Jake Luhrs: Music career

+Luhrs played in a number of bands and briefly attended a local technical college.
+In 2006 he joined August Burns Red, replacing their previous vocalist Josh McManness.
+Luhrs has performed on all the ABR albums except 2005's Thrill Seeker and 2003's Looks Fragile After All.
+With Luhrs, the band was nominated for two Grammy Awards for Best Metal Performance for their songs "Identity" and "Invisible Enemy".

 Luhrs has performed both studio and live guest vocal spots for bands such as Pierce the Veil, Blessthefall, and For Today.
-Luhrs, along with Matt Greiner and JB Brubaker and members of We Came as Romans and Blessthefall, appear in parody metal band, Amidst the Grave's Demons video for "Save My Life".
+Luhrs, along with Matt Greiner, JB Brubaker, and members of We Came as Romans and Blessthefall, appear in the video for "Save My Life" by parody metal band Amidst the Grave's Demons.

 Personal life

 Luhrs is a devout Christian.
 He is a member of a non-denominational church, and was in seminary at Gordon-Conwell Theological Seminary.

 In 2011, Luhrs founded HeartSupport, a mental health-based non-profit organization that offers resources and peer support to individuals within the music community dealing with addiction, anxiety, depression, and self-harm.

-Luhrs began using physical fitness to reshape his life in 2015.
-He would later open the YourLife Gym in August Burns Red's hometown, Lancaster, Pennsylvania, in 2021.
-The gym was opened in response to the disruption caused by the COVID-19 pandemic and emphasizes the importance of both mental and physical health.